 Share a candidate you recommend with The Broad Center at Yale SOM.

 Through a small cohort size, supportive culture, and emphasis on working together toward a shared mission, Master's students learn as much from each other as they do in the classroom.

 Students in the program bring wide-ranging expertise to the cohort.
 Whether they hold functional roles in finance, talent, operations, or strategy, students are intellectually curious and eager to re-frame issues with a new perspective.
 Participants work in public school districts, charter network organizations, and state education agencies across the country with a common vision to serve the interests of America’s students and families.
 We strongly believe that cohorts at The Broad Center at Yale SOM must reflect the diversity of the urban school communities where they serve.

 Learn from Yale experts, education trailblazers, and your classmates to develop the skills and vision you need to maximize your leadership impact on K-12 systems.

 The curriculum will build strong functional management skills that are necessary to successfully lead complex organizations, including operations, data analysis, finance, accounting, performance measurement, organization design, human capital development, innovation, and technology.
 Students will also explore stakeholder perspectives to understand the interaction of schools, students, teachers, parents and caregivers, communities, boards, administrators, and unions, among other stakeholders invested in educational outcomes.
 The course of study asks students to reflect on the power of public education to serve as a critical lever for a society invested in diversity, equity and inclusion.

-The application for the 2023-24 cohort closed October 26, 2022.
-If you are interested in joining a future cohort, check out our admissions page for information about candidate eligibility; traits and characteristics of strong applicants; application process; and requirements.
+The application for the 2024-25 cohort closed November 1, 2023.
+If you are interested in applying for a future cohort, please check out our admissions page for information about candidate eligibility; traits and characteristics of strong applicants; application process; and requirements.